-Steve is the Volunteer and Communications Coordinator at Audubon's Corkscrew Swamp Sanctuary.
+Steve is the Communications and Volunteer Engagement Coordinator at Audubon's Corkscrew Swamp Sanctuary.

 Before launching a second career in conservation, Steve was a journalist.
 He spent 31 years at the St. Louis Post-Dispatch, where he was Deputy Managing Editor for News, serving as the front page editor.
 Previously, he worked at the Fort Lauderdale News (then published in the afternoon), including stints covering Fort Lauderdale City Hall and the Florida Legislature.